Skip Navigation

 Practical Clothing

-In your studio practice sessions, it is vital that you can move safely, without restriction, and that your tutor can see your body to correct alignment and placement.
+In your studio practice sessions, it’s vital that you can move safely, without restriction, and that your tutor can see your body in order to correct alignment and placement.
 Therefore, we ask that you come prepared with the following kit:

-• Black leggings, Three quarter length shorts or close-fitting dance trousers
+• Black sport leggings, or three-quarter length shorts or close-fitting dance trousers

 • Close-fitting vest top or t-shirt

-• Jogging bottoms and top for warm-up activities and some somatic work
+• Jogging bottoms and top for warm-up activities (or you can wear dance leggings)

 You must be prepared to work practically in all sessions, as all modules are a balance of theory and practice.